Prospects for observing the missing $2D$ and $1F$ charmonium states around 4 GeV: Abstract

 \section{Abstract}

 Our understanding of high-lying states within the charmonium family remains incomplete, particularly in light of recent observations of charmonium states at energies around 4 GeV.
 In this study, we investigate the spectroscopic properties of several high-lying charmonia, focusing on the $2D$ and $1F$ states.
 A mass spectrum analysis is conducted, incorporating the unquenched effects.
 We then present a detailed study of the strong decay properties, including partial decay widths for two-body strong decays permitted by the Okubo-Zweig-Iizuka (OZI) rule.
 Additionally, we explore the primary radiative decay channels associated with these states.
-Finally, we discuss the productions of the $2D$ and $1F$ states via $B$-meson decay and $e^+e^-$ annihilation Theoretical predictions provided here aim to guide future experimental searches for high-lying charmonium states, particularly at BESIII, Belle II, LHCb and future facility STCF.
+Finally, we discuss the radiative transitions of the $2D$ and $1F$ states via $e^+e^-$ annihilation.
+Theoretical predictions provided here aim to guide future experimental searches for high-lying charmonium states at facilities such as BESIII, Belle II, LHCb, and the future STCF.